satriaputera91/client-ss-service/Readme.md

 -----------------------
 ### PowerPC 64bits little-endian (ppc64le)

-Notula speech API client library  is expected to work out of the box in Ubuntu >= 16.04 with json-c
+Smart Speaker Client Program is expected to work out of the box in Ubuntu >= 16.04 with json-c

 Installing depedencies
 ----------------------
-	sudo apt-get install libasound2-dev libjson-c-dev libzmq3-dev mpd mpc vim
+	sudo apt-get install libasound2 libasound2-dev libjson0 libjson0-dev libzmq5 libzmq3-dev mpd mpc vim

 How to use
 ----------